thanhtut/fileserver-edx/README.md

 	sudo ln -s /edx/app/nginx/sites-available/fileserver /etc/nginx/sites-enabled/fileserver

+### 3. Configuring nginx

+Make sure all that necessary hosts file or DNS is configured to redirect "files.[example site].org" to your server.
+After that copy "config_files/fileserver" to "/edx/app/nginx/sites-available/fileserver".
+After that create a symbolic to nginx site enabled folder.
+It can be done as follows.

+	sudo ln -s /edx/app/nginx/sites-available/fileserver /etc/nginx/sites-enabled/fileserver
+	chown www-data:www-data /etc/nginx/sites-enabled/fileserver

+After that restart nginx.

 And restart nginx.

 Now fileserver should be running at files.[yourhostname]

+## Access Control
+It allows three level of access control.
+The first one is public access.
+After that there is authenticated users access which is accessible to anyone logged in into the edX.
+Third one is staff only which is accessible only to the users designated as staff such as lecturers and admin staff.

+#Giberish Warning I will remove them later

 edX supervisor script is as follows
 	sudo -u www-data /edx/app/supervisor/venvs/supervisor/bin/supervisorctl -c /edx/app/supervisor/supervisord.conf $*